adamghill/alldjango.com/content/index.md

 ### ⚡ Optimize for developer speed and maintainability

-- Skip the tangled web of microservices and stick to a monolith
+- Skip the tangled web of microservices and use a Django monolith
 - Handle data with PostgreSQL and cache with Redis
 - Offload slow processing to [`RQ`](https://github.com/rq/django-rq) or [`django-db-queue`](https://github.com/dabapps/django-db-queue)
-- Use Django templates and the least amount of JavaScript possible, but still provide a great UX
+- Use Django templates and the least amount of JavaScript possible while still providing a great user experience

 <br />